From "please kindly help" to sounding like a native dev.

 built for dev life

 Pronunciation, writing, interviews, meetings — DevGlish handles every English challenge developers face.
 Select text and press ⌘⇧D to get AI-powered learning cards, or press it with nothing selected for a quick input box.
-6 smart modes, active coaching, and spaced repetition — all from your menu bar.
+6 smart modes, AI quizzes, scenario practice, and spaced repetition — all from your menu bar.

 Download for macOS See How It Works